Sunday, January 30, 2011

 A lot of white sandwich bread recipes call for dry milk powder, but I don't see the point of it.
 If you want more flavor, simply replace some or all of the water in the recipe with milk.
 For years I made Farmhouse White with water, and it was perfectly fine, but now I always make it with milk.

-According to Joe Ortiz in The Village Baker (an excellent book packed with interesting tips and techniques for bakers of all levels), making your bread with mlk will not only give a richer flavor, but also "a deeper color to the crust and a softer body to the crumb."
+The Village Baker (an excellent book packed with interesting tips and techniques for bakers of all levels), making your bread with milk will not only give a richer flavor, but also "a deeper color to the crust and a softer body to the crumb."
 And when used as an additive to French bread, "milk also helps to provide some of the flavor of a lactic fermentation that happens naturally in a sourdough process."

-In The Breakfast Book, author Marion Cunningham states that milk, along with sugar and butter (or other fat) "give the loaves keeping qualities which help preserve flavor and moistness."
+The Breakfast Book, author Marion Cunningham states that milk, along with sugar and butter (or other fat) "give the loaves keeping qualities which help preserve flavor and moistness."
 Baking bread is a perfect way to use up milk that has gone a little sour.

 This recipe makes three loaves of bread because in my opinion, if you have freezer space or friends, there's no reason to bake only one loaf of bread at a time.
 Bread freezes beautifully—and you won't believe how much your friends will love you if you present them with a freshly baked loaf.

-I played around with different flours in this recipe and finally settled on a combination of all-purpose and bread flour, but you can use 100% all-purpose flour or 100% bread flour if desired.
+I played around with different flours in this recipe and finally settled on a combination of organic all-purpose and organic bread flour, but you can use 100% all-purpose flour or 100% bread flour if desired.
 The best thing to do is experiment and see what you like.

-As always, I urge you to seek out local and organic ingredients.
-They really do make a difference.
-I buy instant yeast in inexpensive 1-pound packages and store it in a jar in the freezer, where it will keep for at least a year.
+1-pound packages and store it in a jar in the freezer, where it will keep for at least a year.

 A digital kitchen scale is great for weighing ingredients, portioning out dough, and lots of other things.
-I love my 11-pound Oxo scale and often use it several times a day.
-The pull-out display is awesome.
+I love my

 A few years ago I started baking all of my pan loaves on the heated baking stone that I use for free form breads, and the results have been wonderful.
 The bottoms of the loaves are nice and evenly brown, and I think that initial burst of heat directly on the pans makes the loaves end up even taller.

 Just like with pizzas and free form loaves, you need to preheat your baking stone so that it's very hot when you put the bread in.
-Never put a cold baking stone into a hot oven.

 Farmhouse White Sandwich Bread

-Makes 3 loaves, about 1½ pounds each
+Makes 3 loaves, about 1½ pounds (24 ounces) each

 4 cups (1 lb, 4 oz / 566 grams) organic all-purpose flour